The announcement declared on Wednesday is the greatest in the history of Indian mergers and acquisitions by a foreign investor or company.

 Moreover, the enormous investment made by Walmart shows its aggressive global expansion strategies where Amazon and Alibaba are constantly making strategic battles.

 Since entering Mexico in 1991, the world’s biggest retailer has shut down the cash losing operations in Germany and South Korea.

 Walmart, two years ago, sold its Chinese web-based company, Yihaodian, for a portion of the stake of JD in China.
-JD is considered to be one of the small but stronger rivals of Alibaba in China.
+JD is one of the small but stronger rivals of Alibaba in China.

 Since 2013, the number of international stores of Walmart has not improved from around 6,000.
 Meanwhile, the store needed to screen outlets in Japan and Brazil.

 This deal for Flipkart goes beyond monetary benefits.
-It is believed that Walmart will bring in skill and expertise to operate the disconnected stores, access to merchants and makers, production network and the know-how to get into the e-commerce business.
+Walmart is expected to bring in skill and expertise to operate the disconnected stores, access to merchants and makers, production network and the know-how to get into the e-commerce business.